MoeraOrg/moeraorg.github.io/overview/browsing.md

 It also puts decentralization in danger.

-To mitigate this problem, the Moera URL handling and redirection should happen in the browser itself, without actually sending requests to `moera.page` host.
+To mitigate this problem, the Moera URL handling and redirection should happen in the browser itself, without actually sending requests to the `moera.page` host.
 A browser extension may be used for this task.

 [1]: /overview/naming.html